Logo of Window Rank

 How your new windows are installed is as important as the windows themselves.
 There are two primary methods:

 • Full-Frame Installation: The entire old window unit, including the interior and exterior trim and often parts of the siding, is removed down to the rough opening.
 This allows for a thorough inspection of the wall structure, repair of any water damage or rot, and provides the best possible seal and insulation.
-It's recommended for older homes, when changing window styles, or if the existing frame is damaged3 12.
+It's recommended for older homes, when changing window styles, or if the existing frame is damaged.

-Find the perfect window replacement & installation for your needs
+Find the perfect window replacement contractors for your needs

 Get personalized recommendations and expert advice